eigerco/move-stdlib/README.md

 ## See also

-- [pallet-move][pallet-move] - Main repo containing the Move pallet.
+- [pallet-move] - Main repo containing the Move pallet.
-- [substrate-move][substrate-move] - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
+- [substrate-move] - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
-- [smove][smove] - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.
+- [smove] - Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.
-- [substrate-stdlib][substrate-stdlib] - Provides elementary Substrate functions in Move smart contracts.
+- [substrate-stdlib] - Provides elementary Substrate functions in Move smart contracts.

 ## License